istepanov/docker-mongodump/README.md

 docker-mongodump
 ================

-Docker image with mongodump running as a cron task
+This is a fork of https://github.com/istepanov/docker-mongodump -- Docker image with mongodump running as a cron task.
+I added scripts to automatize installation for a backup docker container.

 ### How To Use
 First you have to build docker image from the repository: